 Whether you enjoy the flavors available in an e-cigarette or vape to help you quit smoking, you may find it to be a pleasant experience that you suggest to others.
 You definitely wouldn’t be alone in your enjoyment.
 Vaping has become a popular pastime across California and the rest of the country.

 Because it’s become so popular, many companies have begun offering knock-off and aftermarket products, including the lithium-ion batteries used in many of these devices.
 When these batteries fail, it can mean serious injuries for the e-cig owner.
-In these cases, a Sherman Oaks product liability attorney should be consulted as you may be entitled to compensation.
+In these cases, a Sherman Oaks defective product attorney should be consulted as you may be entitled to compensation.